iso14000/MIevM/README.md

  FSI code from original one PIEV MIM Imiev CATL93 upgrade., platform Arduino Due + CAN shield the actual structure of this project comes from "Dala the great" , mod for LEAF battery swap

+ Board used for MIevM, is a "MB CAN STM32" or "MB Filter", also known to fool odometer (for bad reason 99% of time) , it is very cheap and affordable.
+ Take care to buy only the stm32f105RBT06.
+PCB is genarally blue.

  FSI is my trigram , my first name is Florent , I add "FSI" each time I modify something to keep track of the mod. until Version revision is V0.x , it is NOT fully tested (not easy to perform!) actually the car is drivable and range reported